 Zeus, the king of the gods and mortals, is the most powerful god in Greek mythology.
 As the god of thunder and sky, he resides on the peak of Mount Olympus from where he sent storms, winds, and rain to Earth.
-With his wisdom, experience, and strength, Zeus surpasses all gods; with a single thunderbolt, he could throw each of them into the dark Tartarus.
-Therefore, they didn’t dare to defy him.
+With his wisdom, experience, and strength, Zeus surpasses all gods.
+With a single thunderbolt, he could throw each of them into the dark Tartarus.

 Zeus was the youngest son of the king of the Titans, Cronus, and his wife, Rhea.
 It had been prophesied that one of Cronus’ sons would take his throne, and in an attempt to thwart that, Cronus swallowed all the children that Rhea gave birth to.

-Before the youngest child’s birth, Rhea turned to Uranus and Gaia for advice on how to save him.
+Before the birth of the youngest child, Rhea turned to Uranus and Gaia for advice on how to save him.

 - Zeus is Hidden from Cronus

 According to their instructions, she went to Crete, and as soon as she gave birth to Zeus, she hid him in a cave.
 The next day, Rhea wrapped a large stone in swaddling clothes, and then handed it to Cronus, who, convinced that he was receiving his son, immediately swallowed it.

 In Crete, Zeus was raised by the nymphs Adrasteia and Ida.
 They kept the baby in a golden cradle and fed him honey and milk from Amalthea, the divine goat.
 They would hang the cradle on a tree so that Cronus couldn’t find his son on land, sky, or sea.
 The five-armed Cretan warriors, called Curetes, guarded the cradle and masked the child’s cries with the sound of their weapons.